haliphax/xthulu/CONTRIBUTING.md

 python -m unittest discover -s tests
 ```

+### Testing asynchronous code

-A convenience method exists in the root of the testing module that can be used
+A convenience method `run_coroutine` exists in the root of the `tests` module
-to await asynchronous method calls in test cases.
+that can be used to await asynchronous method calls in test cases.

 <details>
 <summary>Example</summary>